mannylopez/TinyMoon/README.md

 ![Xcode package dialog box](images/XcodePackageDialogBox.png)

-### Usage
+## Usage
-Now that Tiny Moon is added to your project, you can import it in your Swift files using the import statement:
+Now that Tiny Moon is added to your project, you can import it in your Swift files using the import statement.

 To use Tiny Moon, simply pass in the the `Date` for which you'd like to know the Moon phase for, or if none is passed in, then your system's current `Date` will be used.